lra/mackup/README.md

 Open a [new issue](https://github.com/lra/mackup/issues).

-## How can I tell Mackp to sync only one or two application ?
+## How can I tell Mackup to sync only one or two application ?

 In your home folder, create a file named `.mackup.cfg` and add the application names to ignore in the `Allowed Applications` section, one by line.